Coffee, the Brain, and Your Gut

 Caffeine’s half-life (the time it takes your body to eliminate half of it) ranges between 4 and 8 hours, depending on metabolism and genetics.³

-That means an afternoon espresso could still be active in your system by bedtime, disrupting deep sleep and next-day concentration.
+That means an afternoon espresso could still be active in your system by bedtime, affecting sleep quality and next-day concentration.

-Experts generally recommend avoiding caffeine 6–8 hours before sleep to preserve healthy sleep architecture and memory consolidation.³
+Experts generally recommend avoiding caffeine 6–8 hours before sleep to help maintain healthy sleep architecture and memory consolidation.³

 Gut Health: More Than Just a Stimulant

-Coffee doesn’t just wake up your mind.
-It also supports gut activity.
+Coffee doesn’t just stimulate alertness.
+It also interacts with gut activity.

 However, sensitivity varies.
-For those prone to acid reflux, IBS, or gut sensitivity, switching to cold brew, low-acid coffee, or reducing intake may help.
+For those prone to acid reflux, IBS, or gut sensitivity, switching to cold brew, low-acid coffee, or adjusting intake may help.

-And remember: your brain and gut are closely connected.
-Supporting one helps the other.
+Remember: your brain and gut are closely connected.
+Supporting one supports the other.

-At Micillic, we believe that mindful habits — from what you drink to how you care for your microbiome — can play a vital role in brain longevity.
+At Micillic, we believe that mindful habits, from what you drink to how you care for your microbiome, can play a role in long-term cognitive well-being.

-Our probiotic, Cerenovex, is formulated to support this connection by helping maintain gut–brain balance and promoting overall cognitive wellness.
+Cerenovex is formulated to support this connection by helping maintain gut–brain balance and supporting overall brain function.

 References: